Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions

-It is for the reasons above that we deviate from the Kitaev chain and Fu-Kane model for the time being, and instead consider a general quantum mechanical gas of Majorana fermions by only considering the effects of Pauli correlation, much in the same way Fermi first formulated a quantization of of the ideal Fermi gas \cite{Fermi}.
-We find that the many-body Majorana system exhibits bosonic statistics modulo-2, with the probability of two particles occupying the same quantum state now finite (as in the Bose-Einstein system) but with the number of possible states restricted to those with single or null occupation (as in the Fermi-Dirac system) due to particle-particle annihilation.
-Although a many-body theory of Majorana fermions has already been discussed as a bosonic extension of the Dirac negative energy sea \cite{Nielsen1, Nielsen2, Nielsen3}, such a study contradicts the accepted interpretation of a filled Dirac sea as the result of Pauli correlation, and is described via an unphysical interpretation of energy states \cite{Nielsen4}.
+We find that the many-body Majorana-Schwinger system exhibits bosonic statistics modulo-2, with the probability of two particles occupying the same quantum state now finite (as in the Bose-Einstein system) but with the number of possible states restricted to those with single or null occupation (as in the Fermi-Dirac system) due to particle-particle annihilation.
+We continue to calculate the few-body configurational entropies of the system via combinatorial analysis.
+From a simple computational study, we propose a general form for the MSF entropy from which we derive a closed form for the Majorana-Schwinger distribution function, which illustrates a highly stable Fermi surface in the system.
+Although a similar low-temperature, many-body theory of Majorana fermions has already been discussed as a bosonic extension of the Dirac negative energy sea \cite{Nielsen1, Nielsen2, Nielsen3}, such a study contradicts the accepted interpretation of a filled Dirac sea as the result of Pauli correlation, and is described via an unphysical interpretation of energy states \cite{Nielsen4}.
 Attempts to develop a Majorana equation of state are similarly plagued with unphysical analogies between the photon gas and the Majorana system \cite{Srivastava}.
-Our derivation of the Majorana statistics is based upon standard counting arguments used in the study of the fermionic system, and assumes nothing more than the basic assumptions of standard quantum statistical mechanics \cite{Bedell1, Cowan}. { We also verify our predictions via a mean-field analysis of a 1D spinless fermion Hamiltonian with boson-pair interactions, in which we find similar statistical behavior in the system's fermionic degrees of freedom. }
+Our derivation of the Majorana-Schwinger statistics is based upon standard counting arguments used in the study of the fermionic system, and assumes nothing more than the basic assumptions of standard quantum statistical mechanics \cite{Fermi,Bedell1, Cowan}.